nghttp2/nghttp2/README.rst

 code under the same license nghttp2 is already using unless stated and agreed otherwise.

-When changing existing source code, you do not alter the copyright of the original file(s).
+When changing existing source code, do not alter the copyright of the original file(s).
 The copyright will still be owned by the original creator(s) or those who have been assigned copyright by the original author(s).

-By submitting a patch to the nghttp2 project, you are assumed to have the right to the code and to be allowed by your employer or whatever to hand over that patch/code to us.
-We will credit you for your changes as far as possible, to give credit but also to keep a trace back to who made what changes.
+By submitting a patch to the nghttp2 project, you (or your employer, as the case may be) agree to assign the copyright of your submission to us.
+.. the above really needs to be reworded to pass legal muster.
+We will credit you for your
+changes as far as possible, to give credit but also to keep a trace back to who made what changes.
 Please always provide us with your full real name when contributing!